 Mac Orlan received many official distinctions.
 In 1950, he was elected to the Académie Goncourt.
 In 1966, he was awarded the insignia of Commander of the Legion of Honour by then-Prime Minister Georges Pompidou on the proposal of Minister of Culture André Malraux, whose work was influenced by Mac Orlan.

 Although somewhat overlooked now, this unique personality was friend to many well-known icons whom he received, such as Georges Brassens!

 He bequeathed his property to the commune and commissioned a group of twelve people — chaired by the mayor, the executor of his will — to ensure the republication of his works and to award an annual literary prize bearing his name to a writer or an artist, preferably an older one, in a difficult situation.

 Schedules, Welcome conditions & Prices

-• Annual closure on 1 May, and between Christmas and New Year’s Day.
+• Annual closure on week-end of the 1 May, and between Christmas and New Year’s Day.